plausible/website/dpa.md

 For encryption, we use https in transit and the hashing process at rest.
 Our hashing process is much stronger than encryption.
 Encryption implies that there's a key that can decrypt and reveal the raw data.
 In our database the raw IP address and User Agent are rendered completely inaccessible to anyone, including ourselves.
 In addition to this, we use strict firewall rules and private encrypted networking.
 We keep offsite backups with replication including strong bcrypt passwords.

-Plausible Analytics is fully open source software which means that our source code is available and accessible on GitHub so anyone can check it out and audit it.
+Plausible Analytics is open source software which means that our source code is available and accessible on GitHub so anyone can check it out and audit it.
 You can read it, inspect it and review it to understand how it works and to ensure it keeps the data private and secure.
 This gives you and everyone else full transparency on how we handle the website traffic data.

-With more than 10,000 GitHub stars, there are a lot of eyes on our code and it is this transparency and openness that means that open source products can be more trustworthy than proprietary and closed source products.
-Our software is updated several times per week and on our GitHub page we also have a way for people to report any security vulnerabilities.
+With more than 15,000 GitHub stars, there are a lot of eyes on our code and it is this transparency and openness that means that open source products can be more trustworthy than proprietary and closed source products.
+Our software is updated several times per week and we also have a way for people to report [any security vulnerabilities](https://plausible.io/security).

 ## Processor’s obligations with respect to the controller